Bryaro/pp5/README.md

 ---
 ![](/documentation/responsive_views.png)

+### Responsiveness Testing
+The website's responsiveness across different devices was tested using TechSini’s Multi Device Website Mockup Generator.
+You can perform similar tests by visiting [Multi-Mockup](https://techsini.com/multi-mockup/).

 ## Features

 - **Responsive Web Design:** Ensures the website is accessible and visually appealing on any device, from desktops to smartphones.